lalitgahlawat18/ExpenseTracker/README.md

-# ExpenseTracker
-“A simple web app to manage daily expenses using HTML, CSS, and JavaScript.”
 # 💰 Expense Tracker

 A simple and responsive web app to track your daily expenses, built using **HTML, CSS, and JavaScript**.